 Many of us are aware of the initial symptoms of heart disease.
 Chest pains are the most obvious indicator, but did you know that signs of a heart attack are different in women than men?
-Unhealthy lifestyle, inactivity, eating too much junk food or food rich in calories, genetic predisposition and stress are major contributing factors towards getting heart disease.
+An unhealthy lifestyle, inactivity, eating too much junk food or food rich in calories, genetic predisposition and stress are major contributing factors affecting women’s heart health.
 Estrogen, a hormone secreted by the female bodies, exerts a protective influence on the heart as it causes dilation of blood vessels.
 Certain kinds of heart disease like stroke, congestive heart failure and hypertension are more common in women.
-Let us look at some of the signs of heart disease in women.

 If you are unable to take the stairs or bring in the grocery bags from the car, chances are you could be suffering from heart disease.
 More women than men suffer from unexplained exhaustion.
 If there are certain activities that you are unable to do now but could do earlier, go for a checkup.